kxepal/universal-binary-json/spec/spec.rst

-The basic organization provided by this tuple (`type-length-data`) allows each JSON construct to be represented in a binary format that is simple to read and write without the need for complex/custom encodings or ``null``-termating bytes anywhere in the stream that has to be scanned for or references resolved.
+The basic organization provided by this tuple (`type-length-data`) allows each JSON construct to be represented in a binary format that is simple to read and write without the need for complex/custom encodings or ``null``-terminating bytes anywhere in the stream that has to be scanned for or references resolved.

 .. _value_types: